 Incrementality measurement is an incredibly powerful tool to help marketers save on those ever-valuable dollars of ad spend, whereas attribution is a more one-dimensional view on what ad interactions the user had before purchasing.

 The first step to measuring incrementality is deciding the level at which to measure.
 For example, the incrementality of campaigns or channels or platforms.

 The goal is to then determine how many conversions can be truly attributed to the campaign, and how many would have occurred naturally.
 There are several methods for measuring incrementality, including:

-This involves splitting users into two groups: a control group that is not exposed to the campaign, and a treatment group that is.
+This involves splitting users into two groups.
+Group A is the control group that is not exposed to the campaign, and Group B is the experiment group that is.
 This is hard to achieve without proper tools, though, as you have limited control over ad delivery.
 A/B testing is often carried out through ad platforms to adjust ad delivery.

 To start, find two similar markets.
 Look for similarities in size and performance (CPCs, CvR, conversion volume).
 One of your markets will be a control and the other will receive advertising.
 At the end of the month or longer, compare performance in the two markets.

 This involves analyzing your data over the past few months to identify trends and patterns.
 By comparing the trend in conversions before and after the campaign, the incremental impact of the campaign can be estimated.